shrusti-ghela/data-512-project-COVID-analysis/README.md

 visualization.png: Visualization of analysis of assigned county.

-Part-1  .ipynb - Code for exploring, analysis and visulaization of datasets.
+Part-1.ipynb - Code for exploring, analysis and visulaization of datasets.